Lower bounds on the measure of the support of positive and negative parts of trigonometric polynomials: Connection between the two problems.

 \begin{theorem} For a finite set $D \subset \mathbb{N}$

 \end{theorem} \begin{proof} We are going to show that $\alpha(D) \leq \min(\rho_+(f), \rho_-(f))$ for every non-zero complex polynomial

 For $i \notin D$ we define $c_i = 0$.

-When $n \geq 2\max(D) + 1$ we can construct the following $n \times n$ circulant hermitian matrix
+When $n \geq 2\max(D) + 1$, we can construct the following $n \times n$ circulant hermitian matrix

 The first row of $A$ begins with $0$ followed by the coefficients of $f$ and ends with the conjugates of the coefficients of $f$ in the reverse order, between $c_{\max(D)}$ and $\overline{c_{\max(D)}}$ we have zeroes.
-Each next row is the right circular shift of the previous one.
+Each next row is a circular shift to the right of the previous one.

 By $\omega_n$ denote $e^{\frac{2\pi i}{n}}$.
 For each $j \in \{0, \ldots, n - 1\}$ define